KCErb/lucky-hasura-docker/README.md

     So you'll see a lot of that in these scripts.

 2. Hasura is an awesome tool that supports a lot of use cases!
 In ours, we want Lucky to manage our migrations so we need to turn off "migrations mode" this can be done with a simple API call ... once Hasura is ready to respond.
-This can take some time since Hasura won't start itself until it knows postgres is ready (it has its own `wait-for-postgres` loop running under the hood too).
+This can take some time since Hasura won't start itself until it knows postgres is ready (it has its own `wait-for-postgres`-like loop running under the hood too).

 Enough talking!
 Let's go ahead and give this a whirl.
-Run `script/up` now and if all went according to plan you'll see `✔ All done.` after about a minute (the message `Hasura is unavailable - checking again in 5s` might show a good 10 times on the first go, just be patient).
-Next you should be able to visit `http://localhost:5000` and see the default JSON that Lucky comes with `{"hello":"Hello World from Home::Index"}`.
-You should also be able to see the Hasura version at `http://localhost:8080/v1/version` as `{"version":"v1.1.1"}`.
+Run `script/up` now and if all went according to plan you'll see `✔ Setup is finished!` after about a minute.
+Then the script enters the Lucky container and starts a `tail -f` of the logs.

+You can now visit `http://localhost:5000` and see the default JSON that Lucky comes with `{"hello":"Hello World from Home::Index"}`.
+You should also be able to see the Hasura version number at `http://localhost:8080/v1/version` as `{"version":"v1.1.1"}`.
 And the Hasura console is at `http://localhost:9695/`.
 This console is slightly different than the default UI console.
 This one was launched from the Hasura CLI and (among other things) that means that any changes you make in the UI will be automatically written to `/hasura/migrations` which will be copied locally to `db/hasura/migrations`.

 Lastly, be sure to take a look at your docker containers, you should see `foo_bar_lucky:dev`, your lucky container, as well as the default `hasura` and `postgres` containers ready to rock and roll!

 ### script/down

 This script does the reverse of `up`.
 It tears down the sync-volumes and removes the containers so that you go back to a clean slate.
-It's expected that normal development cycle will use `script/up` and if things need to get reset a quick `script/down && script/up` should do the job.
+It's expected that a normal development cycle will use `script/up` and if things need to get reset a quick `script/down && script/up` should do the job.
 If you just want to stop containers without deleting them, `script/down` is not what you are looking for.
 You can use `up` for things like that.
 If you are looking for a _deep_ deep reset, you'll need to at least delete the lucky image (or adjust `up.yml` to do a rebuild).

 WARNING: I haven't tested this script on a machine where I have multiple Docker projects, so this might have unexpected side effects like stopping or removing containers/volumes unexpectedly.
 It shouldn't, but it's not properly tested.

 ### script/test

 This script spins up test copies of hasura and lucky in different containers and on different ports than `script/up` and then drops you into a Bash session in the `foo_bar_lucky_test` container.
 From there you can run `crystal spec` or just generally play around.
 It'll stay synced with your dev containers via docker-sync.
-Once you are done, you can just drop the shell session and the test script will clean up afterwards (remove the containers and related volumes).
+Once you are done, you can just exit the shell session and the test script will clean up afterwards (remove the containers and related volumes).
+If you'd rather spin up, run tests, and tear down automatically (as we do in CI) just pass the `-t` flag.

 It is important that you use this script (or something similar to it) to run tests since we are sharing a hard-coded `DATABASE_URL` between Lucky and Hasura.
 Your tests will run on whatever database that URL is set to and since tests truncate the database, you could end up truncating your development database at an inopportune time.
 This script also has the advantage of setting things up properly so that Hasura is available for API calls in the test suite.